• Skip to primary navigation

 1. Have A Genuine Plan or Project for the loan

 Before approaching any MFB, make sure you have a plan and a business plan to support your idea.
-This increases your chance for a favourable response from the micro-lending institution.
+This increases your chance of a favourable response from the micro-lending institution.
 Bear in mind that these microfinance institutions were established for the sole purpose of strengthening the economy.
 Because of this, they only grant loans that fall in the category of SMEs

 Most microfinance banks grant loans for business purposes, asset procurement, agriculture, educational purposes, loans for salary earners, etc.